SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ## Integrating with JBoss Application Server<a name="integrating-with-jboss-application-server"></a>

-Solace provides a JCA compliant resource adapter for integrating Java enterprise applications with the Solace PubSub+ message broker.
+Solace provides a JCA compliant resource adapter for integrating Java enterprise applications with the Solace PubSub+ event broker.
 There are several options for deploying a Resource Adapter for use by Java enterprise applications including embedded and stand-alone deployment.
 Solace provides a Resource Adapter Archive (RAR) file for stand-alone deployment.

 In order to illustrate JBoss Application Server integration, the following sections will highlight the required JBoss configuration changes, and provide sample code for sending and receiving messages using Enterprise Java Beans.

 This EJB sample consists of two enterprise beans, a Message Driven Bean and a Session Bean.
 The MDB is configured to receive a message on a `requests` Queue.
 When the MDB receives a message it then calls a method of the Session Bean to send a reply message to a `replies` Queue.
 The EJB sample requires configuration of various J2C entities in JBoss to support usage of the Solace JCA compliant resource adapter.

-The following steps are required to accomplish the above goals of sending and receiving messages using the Solace JMS message broker.
+The following steps are required to accomplish the above goals of sending and receiving messages using the Solace JMS event broker.

-* Step 1 - Configure the Solace PubSub+ message broker
+* Step 1 - Configure the Solace PubSub+ event broker
 * Step 2 – Deploy the Solace Resource Adapter to the JBoss Application Server
 * Step 3 – Connect to Solace JMS provider
   * Configure resource adapter